-Windows 10 S is a variant of Windows 10 that you won’t be choosing when you buy a copy for your new PC build, but it is something that might come on your new laptop.
-You may not even realize you’re running Windows 10 S.
+Windows 10 S is a variant of Windows 10 that you won’t be choosing if you don't want to upgrade to Windows 11 just yet.
+However it's something that might arrive on your new laptop - you may not even realize you’re running Windows 10 S.

-That’s because for the most part, it’s exactly the same as Windows 10 Home.
+That’s because for the most part, it’s almost the same as Windows 10 Home.
 It has the same interface, most of the same settings, and the same pre-loaded apps.

 But Windows 10 S is severely limited in one key area compared to Windows 10 Home, and it’s an area that could well be a dealbreaker for you.
 But fortunately, you’re not locked in, there is a way to switch from Windows 10 S to Windows 10 Home.